Aggression in dogs - motivation and causes

 Epigenetics

-Here, epigenetics plays a role as an intermediary between the genetic makeup of an individual and its environment by allowing life history and environmental influences to influence the function of its genes.
+This is where epigenetics plays a role as a mediator between an individual's genetic make-up and their environment by allowing life-history and environmental influences to affect the function of their genes.

 Physical health problems